 (Pictured below: Me, Daddy and Billy Dean)

 After touring with Billy and daddy, I spent one more year singing in a cover band.
 I was over it and ready to pursue my own artistry.
 As soon as I decided to stay in town and write I received the worst news of my life.
 My hero, my mentor, my daddy left this world at the much too young age of 46.
 He had been in a one car accident that took his precious life.
 Obviously, our lives stopped to process and grieve this tragedy.
 It was the single most painful thing I had ever endured in my life up until the tender young age of 20.
 I spent the whole next year soul searching, trying to figure out how I go on, and keep singing.
 Almost exactly a year after his death, I got radically saved and dedicated the next 30 years of my life to ministry 100%.
 Unfortunately, that meant giving up on my dream to sing country music like my family had always done.
 I had the wrong mentors and some very strict fundamentalist teachings that pretty much screwed up my thinking for the next 3 decades.
 I’ll leave it at that, but I will give you one reason why I deeply regret that decision.
 My religious mentor told me I could no longer sing secular music or perform in honkytonks.
 WRONG!!!!!
-Took me 30 years to deal with that heartache and the loss of what could have been a very big career.
-Near miss.
+Took me 30 years to deal with that heartache and the loss of what could have been a very big recording career as a major artist.

 (Below: Performing during the first Soul2Soul Tour in 2000 w/Tim and Faith.
 Left to Right: Me, bandleader Gary Carter, and my fellow soul sangin’ sista Lisa Gregg.)